Hasan B. Alam: Early life and education

-Training and Medical Career
+Training and medical career

-Dr. Alam is an American Board of Surgery-certified trauma and critical care surgeon.
-He completed a surgical residency at the Washington Hospital Center/Georgetown University in Washington, D.C., which was known as the murder capital in the early 1990s.
+Alam is an American Board of Surgery-certified trauma and critical care surgeon.
+He completed a surgical residency at the Washington Hospital Center/Georgetown University in Washington, D.C.
 While taking care of young trauma patients during residency training, Alam realized his passion for trauma surgery.
 There he also met his mentor, Peter M. Rhee, who served as a major inspiration.
 After completing residency training, Alam received post-doctoral research training at the Uniformed Services University of Health Sciences (USUHS) in Bethesda, MD.
 Prior to moving to the University of Michigan in 2012, Alam served as the Professor of Surgery at the Harvard Medical School in Boston, Massachusetts.
 There he acted as the Founding Medical Director of Multi-Specialty Intensive Care Unit, and the Director of Surgical Critical Care Fellowship Program at Massachusetts General Hospital (MGH).
 He was also the director of research in the Division of Trauma at MGH.
-During his time at MGH, he received an Honorary Master’s Degree (Artium Magistrum) from Harvard University.
+During his time at MGH, he received an Honorary master's degree (Artium Magistrum) from Harvard University.

-Dr. Alam served as the Norman W. Thompson Professor of Surgery, and the Section Head of General Surgery at Michigan Medicine, Ann Arbor, Michigan from 2012-2020.
+Alam served as the Norman W. Thompson Professor of Surgery, and the Section Head of General Surgery at Michigan Medicine, Ann Arbor, Michigan from 2012 to 2020.
 He now serves as the Chairman of the Department of Surgery at Northwestern Medicine in Chicago.
 "It's a bigger stage, more complex healthcare system, located in an iconic city.
 It puts you on a growth trajectory where you are learning new things and growing constantly.
-These new challenges keep you engaged and energized”, says Alam.
-“If a patient enters a facility that has the Northwestern Medicine logo on it, they should rest assured that they will get the right care — no matter which door they enter,” he adds.
+These new challenges keep you engaged and energized", said Alam in 2021.
+"If a patient enters a facility that has the Northwestern Medicine logo on it, they should rest assured that they will get the right care — no matter which door they enter," he added.

 He has delivered lectures at national and international forums on topics ranging from combat casualty care to achieving academic success in surgery.
 In 2010, he was featured on the ABC television series Boston Med.
 He served as the Chair of the Massachusetts Committee on Trauma from 2009 to 2012.
-He is the Vice-Chair of the Multi-institutional Trials Committee for the American Association for the Surgery of Trauma.
+He is the vice-chair of the Multi-institutional Trials Committee for the American Association for the Surgery of Trauma.
 He currently serves on the editorial board of multiple journals including the Annals of Surgery, the Journal of the American College of Surgeons, and the Journal of Trauma and Acute Care Surgery.